 4) Satoshi san, being the good citizen that he is, does NOT in fact relocate to Bermuda to sip cocktails and watch the ocean, and instead files a tax return at the Japan tax office (as per the advice of his trusty accountant).

 5) Seeing as over 99% of his Bitcoin gains are profit, Satoshi san knows that he will be giving up around 50% of his wealth, but on his way home he tells himself that life is “pay to play” and he has been lucky so far.

 6) Upon arriving home, Satoshi san notes that his home has been burgled and all of his possessions are gone- Including his cold-storage USB key wallet.

 Satoshi san has a phenomenal problem.
-He owes about 500 million dolllars in taxes, and is absolutely penniless.
+He owes about 500 million dollars in taxes to Japan for his crypto, and is absolutely penniless.
 What happens next?
 We cannot actually tell you.
 Its a brave new world.
 Look to Cyrpto Currency Tax In Japan Part 3 for information on how to calculate your gains for the purpose of tax reporting…